sampsyo/home/_drafts/mlccode.md

   For example, a single-level error can produce $\langle 10, 01 \rangle$ and
   $d(\langle 10, 01 \rangle) = 1001$, which is an error of 6.

+### A Question

+None of these three options meets the goal I wrote above.
+Worse, none of them seems meaningfully *closer* to satisfying error-monotonicity than any other.
+For about five years now, I've wondered whether it's possible to do any better than the naïve chunking code.
+I would be equally satisfied with a definitive *no* as with an existence proof.
+But so far, I have no traction whatsoever in either direction.
+Let me know if you have any bright ideas---I'd be thrilled.

 [approxstorage]: https://dl.acm.org/citation.cfm?id=2644808
 [mlc]: https://en.wikipedia.org/wiki/Multi-level_cell
 [gray code]: https://en.wikipedia.org/wiki/Gray_code